 Our time in Vietnam’s silk weaving factory town, Tan Chau, will forever stay with me.
 In between exploring the silk-weaving looms, wooden beams and swelteringly hot conditions, we were able to again connect with the locals yet again.
 Their smiling faces and warm reception to us meant the world to me.
 It’s the small yet meaningful interactions with locals that always resounds the most with my heart.

 Although Cambodia’s famous Angkor Wat draws many, many tourists every day… I could not suggest seeing the country’s quieter side more.
 Every morning our excursions through Cambodia’s villages revealed a new, intimate experience I just know more travelers would love to witness on their own.
+For anyone looking to experience their own Indochina Tour, there are so many options and packages out there for every type of traveler.

 Upon crossing into Cambodia’s borders, we were welcomed into the small village of Chong Kho – best known for its silk-weaving and rich fabrics.
 I found myself exploring the small streets alleys filled with local children, joyfully playing in their swing sets and climbing trees.